douglord.com

 This is expected, not a failure.
 Here is why it happens:

 Google's index has multiple layers.
-The initial movement came from the freshness layer — Google's fast-refresh crawl picked up the new schema quickly and the entity signal shifted.
+The initial movement came from the freshness layer: Google's fast-refresh crawl picked up the new schema quickly and the entity signal shifted.
 But the deeper ranking signals — inbound links, citation volume, domain authority, SE data sources — hadn't changed yet.
 After a few days, the deeper signals reasserted themselves and partially pulled the ranking back toward its previous state.

 "Doug lord" and "Douglas lord" are two separate battles.
-The coastal engineer's citations almost universally use the short form "Doug Lord" — government PDFs, Engineers Australia documents, Salients Consulting.
+The coastal engineer's citations almost universally use the short form "Doug Lord": government PDFs, Engineers Australia documents, Salients Consulting.
 His entity owns the short form in the knowledge graph.
-"Douglas lord" (the full name) is a different query where the entity graph is less established — that's where the initial gains were stickiest.
+"Douglas lord" (the full name) is a different query where the entity graph is less established, and that's where the initial gains were stickiest.

 What the regression tells you about timeline